1Dandan/1Dandan.github.io/_pages/about.md

 I am currently looking for PostDoc Opportunities!
 =======

 Welcome!
-My name is Dandan Zhang (张丹丹).
+My name is Dandan Zhang.
 I am a PhD student working with [Randall Martin](https://sites.wustl.edu/acag/) in the [Department of Energy, Environmental, and Chemical Engineering](https://eece.wustl.edu/index.html) at Washington University in St. Louis.

 My research focuses on the application and development of air quality modeling in combination with ground-based and satellite obseravtions.
 I have been working on the effects of model spatial resolution on population exposure to air pollutants, source sectors contributions, and satellite-derived geophysical fine particulate matter.
 I am also interested in model development, and currently working on improving mineral dust simulations in a chemical transport model [GEOS-Chem](https://geoschem.github.io/index.html).